bramus/style-observer/README.md

 ![Demo](demo/demo-recording.gif)

-Note: only unitless numeric values (like `0.4`) are supported.
-It won't work with colors or percentages.
+Note: Does not work in Google Chrome because of https://crbug.com/360159391

 ## Usage